Accidents and incidents involving the V-22 Osprey: June 2022

 An MV-22B Osprey belonging to the 3rd Marine Aircraft Wing crashed near Glamis, California, on 8 June 2022, killing all five Marines onboard.
 Among the fatalities was Captain John J. Sax, son of the former Major League Baseball player and LA Dodger Steve Sax.
-The accident investigation determined that the crash was caused by a dual hard clutch engagement, which caused catastrophic malfunction of the aircraft's gearbox that lead to drive system failures.
+The accident investigation determined that the crash was caused by a dual hard clutch engagement, which caused catastrophic malfunction of the aircraft's gearbox that led to drive system failures.
 From 2010 to the time of the crash, there had been sixteen similar clutch issues on Marine Ospreys.
 Initial reports erroneously claimed that nuclear material were onboard the aircraft at the time of the crash.

 August 2023

 An MV-22B Osprey belonging to the 1st Marine Aircraft Wing, VMM-363 crashed on Melville Island, Australia on 27 August 2023, killing three Marines.
-The accident occurred while the aircraft was participating in "Predators Run 2023", a joint military exercise involving 2,500 personnel from Australia, the United States, Indonesia, the Philippines and Timor-Leste.
+The accident occurred while the aircraft was participating in "Predators Run 2023", a joint military exercise involving 2,500 personnel from Australia, the United States, Indonesia, the Philippines, and East Timor.
 The aircraft was carrying twenty-three U.S. Marines, of whom three were killed at the crash scene on the large island in the Timor Sea, 60 km north of Darwin, while another five were flown to a hospital in critical condition.